PseudoDevs/IamGhost/abmd8.md

-Last updated: 2024-04-07 06:16:59
+Last updated: 2024-04-07 06:17:34
-Random Quote: Smoking marijuana, eating cheetos, and masturbating do not constitute plans in my book. - Walter White
+Random Quote: Stella: "Ted, you're staring at my breasts."Ted: "In fairness... they were staring at me." - Ted Mosby